 Got a problem?

 Abnormalities in your plant's growth are typically caused by diseases, disorders, weeds or insects.
 Disorders are abnormalities usually caused by environmental factors such as nutrient availability or temperature.
 Examples include chlorosis or frost cracking.
 Diseases are abnormalities caused by microorganisms or other pathogens invading your plant.
-Examples include black knot or grey mould (botrytis).
+Examples include black knot or

 It's important to remember that all outdoor plants will be exposed to multiple diseases, disorders and insects, but most of the time only some plants will be damaged by them.
 Which plants get damaged?
 Typically it's the plants that are already stressed by not having enough light or consistent water.
 The take-home message is: if you want to keep your growing issues lower, make sure the basic needs of the plant are met so your plant can defend itself from common problems.
 Most plants need the upper range of sun on their growing tag (ie. if it says full to partial sun, it probably is most healthy and resilient in full sun).
 In our climate, mulch is likely a good choice for most situations.
-Of course, while this is solid basic advise, it won't help prevent every problem you may encounter.
+Of course, while this is solid basic advice, it won't help prevent every problem you may encounter.

 Other Useful Websites